Copyright © King's Printer, Victoria, British Columbia, Canada | Licence Disclaimer |

 (iii) to be used at the site at which it is produced;

-(b) the price of the synthesis gas referred to in paragraph (a) and the costs of distribution reasonably expected by the public utility do not, together, exceed the maximum amount, determined in accordance with section 9, in effect in the fiscal year in which the contract for purchase is signed;
+(b) the sum of the purchase price of the synthesis gas referred to in paragraph (a) and the costs of distribution reasonably expected by the public utility does not exceed, for each fiscal year of the contract for purchase, the maximum amount, determined in accordance with section 9 (2), in effect in that fiscal year;

 (3) The costs of distribution described in subsection (2) (b) are limited to the costs of the construction and operation, at the site at which the synthesis gas is produced, of meters and pipelines associated with the undertaking.